Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 mouseListener.UnsubscribeAll();
 ```

-## Get mouse position
+## Getting the mouse position

-You can get the position of the mouse using the `Position` property.
-It will return you the Point class with two values as X and Y.
+You can get the position of the mouse by using the `Position` property.
+It will return the Point class with an X and Y value.

 ```c#
 var mouseListener = new MouseListener();